monitosjs/monitos/README.md

 ### Arguments

 * `states` (`Object`, mandatory) - The state descriptor.
-An object where the key is the name of the state and the value is a function with signature `(Function callback)`, whose `this` is the monito instanc itself.
+An object where the key is the name of the state and the value is a function with signature `(Function callback)`, whose `this` is the monito instance itself.
 The function `callback` has the following signature:
     * `callback([Object error[, Object savingThrows[, String defaultNextState]]])`
         * `error` (`Object`, optional) - Like in most of the callback signatures, an optional errorsis the first argument. `null` if everything went fine.